demisto/content/Packs/ApiModules/Scripts/MicrosoftGraphMailApiModule/README.md

     main()
 ```

-Then, the `MicrosoftGraphMailClient` will be available for usage.
+Then, the `MicrosoftGraphClient` will be available for usage.
 For examples, see the `Microsoft Graph Listener` or `Microsoft Graph Mail` integrations.